Fukushima 50: Radiation

 The international limit for radiation exposure for nuclear workers is 20 millisievert (20 mSv, or 2 rem) per year, averaged over five years, with a limit of 50 mSv in any one year.
 However, for workers performing emergency services, the United States Environmental Protection Agency (EPA) guidance on dose limits is 100 mSv when "protecting valuable property" and 250 mSv when the activity is "life saving or protection of large populations."

 Prior to the accident, the maximum permissible dose for Japanese nuclear workers was 100 mSv in any one year, but on 15 March 2011, the Japanese Health and Labor Ministry enforced the permitted 250 mSv limit, in light of the situation at the Fukushima Nuclear Power Plant.
 However, the workers at Fukushima plant declined the elevated 250 mSv limit and kept adopting the previous 100 mSv.
-Tokyo Enesys, a TEPCO's subsidiary, adopts 80 mSv to manage the radiation level monitoring with some buffer.
+Tokyo Enesys, a subsidiary of TEPCO, adopted a limit of 80 mSv to manage the radiation level monitoring with some buffer.
 Kandenko, Kajima and Taisei Corporation adopted 100 mSv.
-Hitachi rewrote internal rule as 200 mSv.
-TEPCO decided to move workers around 200mSv to low-radiated site while its subsidiaries, Tokyo Enesys and Kandenko, adopted limits around 100mSv.
+Hitachi changed their internal limit to 200 mSv.
+TEPCO decided to move workers around 200mSv to a low-radiated site while its subsidiaries, Tokyo Enesys and Kandenko, adopted limits around 100mSv.
 Over 30 workers were radiated beyond 100 mSv by 23 April 2011.

-According to the Guardian, the Fukushima workers had to be wary of radiation spiking—a sudden and unforeseen rise in radiation.
+The Fukushima workers had to be wary of radiation spiking—a sudden and unforeseen rise in radiation.
 This threat forced the workers to evacuate for a short period of time on the morning of Tuesday 15 March 2011 when radiation detected at Fukushima rose to approximately 1000 mSv/h, the highest level of radiation detected at any point of time during the accident at the plant.

 The workers wore hazmat suits and hazmat masks, carrying dosimeters that alerted at 80 millisieverts.
 Each worker had to stop the operation once the dosimeter alerted.
 According to TEPCO, seven TEPCO workers were exposed to radiation over the limit of 100 millisievert by the morning of 20 March.

 In context, immediate symptoms become apparent if exposed to above 250 mSv per day.
 Symptoms include nausea and loss of appetite as well as damage to bone marrow, lymph nodes and the spleen.
 Generally, these symptoms become more severe and noticeable in the 1000 to 3000 mSv bracket with recovery probable, but not assured.
 New and more serious symptoms appear above 3000 mSv such as peeling of the skin, hemorrhaging and sterility with death if left untreated.

 Explosions

 The Fukushima 50 were present when hydrogen explosions occurred at the reactor buildings of units 1, 3, and 4.
 Five workers were injured in the unit 1 explosion at 15:36 on 12 March.
 Most of the injuries were not severe.
 Eleven workers were injured in the unit 3 explosion at 11:01 on 14 March.
-The explosion at unit 4 at about 6am on 15 March did not cause injuries.
+The explosion at unit 4 at about 6 am on 15 March did not cause injuries.
 The explosions scattered radioactive concrete debris around the buildings, which made the working conditions on the site more difficult.